maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - int64
   - default: 1800 (= 30 minutes)
   - Period after validation of a captcha before a new validation is required if Crowdsec decision is still valid
+- BanHTMLFilePath
+  - string
+  - default: ban.html
+  - Path where the ban html file is stored

 ### Configuration